 10. Colourful Cut-Out Tissue Paper

 You might be working with children in your photoshoot.
-This can be a great opportunity to let them create their own DIY photo backdrop!
+This can be a great opportunity to let them create their own DIY photo backdrops!

-If you use the shapes that they make, your portraits will look very personal and creative.
+If you use the shapes that they make, your portraits will look personal and creative.

 Balloons are another fun DIY project that’s perfect for both kids and adults.
 You can stack them on top of each other, let them float, or place a few behind your subject.

-A balloon photo backdrop doesn’t have to be used for joyful photos only.
+A balloon photo background doesn’t have to be used for joyful photos only.
 It can be a great addition to a fine art portrait.

 If you use neutral-colored balloons (e.g. grey), you’ll be able to create a melancholic atmosphere.
 If you use vibrant balloons, you’ll give out feelings of warmth and happiness.

+Can you use a sheet as a photography backdrop?
+Yes!
 This simple backdrop idea will help you see potential in things you’ve never notice before.
-If you have a clothesline, you can create gorgeous DIY photography backgrounds within minutes.
+If you have a clothesline, you can create gorgeous DIY photo backdrops within minutes.

 These will complement your subject and add a pop of color to your background.